jeremiahsb/abogen/README.md

 `ABOGEN_OUTPUT_DIR`, and `ABOGEN_TEMP_DIR` in your `.env` file to the host directories you want mounted into the container.
 Compose maps them to `/config`, `/data/outputs`, and `/data/cache` respectively while exporting those in-container paths to the application.
+The cache mount is also shared with common environment variables (`XDG_CACHE_HOME`, `HF_HOME`, `HUGGINGFACE_HUB_CACHE`, `TRANSFORMERS_CACHE`) so libraries like Hugging Face store downloads in the same writable location.
 Ensure each host directory exists and is writable by the UID/GID you configure before starting the stack.

 ### Docker Compose (GPU by default)